ChefDaddyJay/pitch-and-fix-hackathon/Bug-notes.md

 - Images not don't appears correctly (except logo)
 - Navigation link pages don't exist
   - /pages/cart and /pages/product-detail do exist, but don't appear to be linked to anywhere
-  - links are the bottom also lead nowhere
+  - links at the bottom also lead nowhere
 - Cart appears to function partially
-  - "Add to Cart" add items to the drop-down in the top right
+  - "Add to Cart" adds items to the drop-down in the top right
   - drop-down layout is mis-aligned
   - 'x' buttons remove items from the drop-down
   - total is not calculated/NaN